OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

         default: 1.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">defines the Fresnel behavior of moisture, and all underlying skin layers</p>
+        <p class="scene-class-attr-comment">defines the Fresnel behavior of moisture, and all underlying skin layers</p>

     </p>